 - Repeat with another layer of soaked ladyfingers

-- Top with the remaining mascarpone cream.
-You can also pipe it on in dollops
+- Top with the remaining mascarpone cream

 - When ready to serve, sift the cocoa powder evenly on top of the tiramisu.
 Cut into slices and serve!